jsiegenthaler/homebridge-eosstb/README.md

 * My helpers in Belgium: [Wesley Liekens](https://www.facebook.com/deliekes) and [Anthony Dekimpe](https://www.facebook.com/anthony.dekimpe) for helping me get the session code working for Telenet

-* UPC for making such a useful TV platform and EOS box
+* UPC for making such a useful TV platform and EOS set-top box